RaquelH23/Comparative_Genomics_Pipeline/Primer_master/Readme.md

 # Fasta2primer3
 Fasta2primer3 is a python package for designing and developing primers.
-It was used at the end of the comparative genomics pipeline for developing RPA universal primers to detect all strains causing citrus canker disease.
+It was used at the end of the comparative genomics pipeline for developing RPA universal primers to detect all strains of the pathogens causing citrus canker disease.
 The input file for `fasta2primer3` is the file path of a `.fasta` file.

 ### Gene file preparation
 After analyzing the genes of interest from the combined excel file outputs from roary, create a list of the genes of interest from one of the genomes and save as Gene_List.